onekilo79/protractor-astrolabe-example/README.md

 protractor-astrolabe-example
 ============================

-Tiny example showing protractor end to end testing using jasmine with the astrolabe library's page object pattern.
+This is a tiny example showing end to end browser based testing for a node project.

-The project was generated using yeoman and is an angular example project.
+We use protractor for our test library

-This is a very simple example showing the setup of the page object pattern for writing end to end tests utilising protractor in jasmine tests.
+This is a very simple example project showing the setup of the page object pattern for writing end to end tests utilising protractor in jasmine tests.

+#Projects used in this example

+##Testing

+[Jasmine](http://jasmine.github.io/) test libary that the test is written in.

+[Protractor](https://github.com/juliemr/protractor) End to end tests using selenium.

+[Astrolabe](https://github.com/stuplum/astrolabe) Page object pattern style protractor test.

+[Grunt-Protractor-runner](https://github.com/teerapap/grunt-protractor-runner) grunt runner for protractor.

+##Running

+[Grunt-cli](https://github.com/gruntjs/grunt-cli) run grunt build files from the command line.

+[Bower](https://github.com/bower/bower) package manager for the front end package management.

+##Creating base project

+[Yeoman](http://yeoman.io) node project skeleton generator

+[Angular-generator](https://github.com/yeoman/generator-angular) used to generate the angular project skeleton via yeoman.

+[Angularjs](http://angularjs.org) example node project that we generate via yeoman.

 #Assumed installs on command line